Sharing evidence with lead buyers

 });Option 2: Share via API (server-side)

-If you need to generate share URLs from your server (for example, sharing a CDR after the fact), use the API endpoint.
-This requires the CDR to be collected first.
+If you need to generate share URLs from your server (for example, sharing a CDR after the fact, or re-sharing a CDR you received from another org), use the API endpoint.

 # Generate a share URL server-side (alternative to autoShare)